Zwemvest/QuestForTheFrozenFlame/docs/Session_Summary/Session_1.md

 For the water, we have to get cleansing water for use in the ceremonial rituals.
 This shouldn't be the first task, as we probably want the water to stand still for as short of an amount of time as possible.
 We decided to do this task second.

-The last task is the cleaning of the [[Rock_loom]].
+The last task is the cleaning of the [[Rock-loom]].
 Since nobody visits the Rock Loom all year, it tends to get filthy.
 We need to clean it out.
 Because there's a chance that the place will just get dirty again if we do this task too early and it rains, we decided to do this task last.

 With that being said, we went to bed for a long rest.
 There's a long day of catching tapirs ahead of us tomorrow.